nikdata/blognik/content/about.md

 I'm Nikhil Agarwal (Nik) and this is my blog for my random musings on life and data.

 Currently, I'm a principal data scientist at [Makusafe](https://www.makusafe.com), where I focus on predictive analytics on motion & location classification with our wearable device.
-Prior to MakuSafe, I was a data scientist in varying rolest at [John Deere](https://www.johndeere.com) focusing on machine & customer behavior modeling, market basket analysis, and anamoly detection on machine usage.
+Prior to MakuSafe, I was a data scientist in varying roles at [John Deere](https://www.johndeere.com) focusing on machine & customer behavior modeling, market basket analysis, and anomaly detection on machine usage.
 Early on in my career, I was a manufacturing engineer focused on optimal assembly line work distribution/allocation along with process optimization.

 Outside of work, my interests include:
 - stats & data analysis